Cross Road (album): Release and reception

-In the United States, the album debuted and peaked at number 8 on the Billboard 200 the week of November 5, 1994 The album was certified 7× platinum by the Recording Industry Association of America (RIAA) and has sold over seven million copies in the United States.
+In the United States, the album debuted and peaked at number 8 on the Billboard 200 the week of November 5, 1994 The album was certified 7× platinum by the Recording Industry Association of America (RIAA) in 2024, ten years after release, and has sold over seven million copies in the United States.

 In the United Kingdom, Cross Road debuted at number one on the UK Albums Chart and spent a total of five non-consecutive weeks atop the chart, later becoming the best-selling album of 1994.
 The album was certified 6× platinum by the BPI.

 The album topped the charts in several other European countries, including Austria, Denmark, Germany, Italy, Portugal, and Switzerland.
-In 2007, it was also certified 8× platinum by the International Federation of the Phonographic Industry for selling 8 million copies across Europe.
+In 2007, it was certified 8× platinum by the International Federation of the Phonographic Industry for selling 8 million copies across Europe.

 The album became Bon Jovi's first number-one set in Japan, where it has sold more than 1.1 million copies.
 It spent two weeks at number one in Australia and in 2022 it was certified 13× platinum by the Australian Recording Industry Association for shipments exceeding 910,000 copies.
-The album also debuted at number three on the New Zealand Albums Chart, peaking at number one in its second week and later being certified 6× platinum by the Recording Industry Association of New Zealand.
+The album debuted at number three on the New Zealand Albums Chart, peaking at number one in its second week and later being certified 6× platinum by the Recording Industry Association of New Zealand.

 The album won Metal Edge's 1994 Readers' Choice Awards for "Album of the Year" and "Best Hits or Compilation Album".
 Its namesake home video was voted "Best Video Cassette," and the single "Always" was voted "Song of the Year" and "Best Video Clip".